Franklin Sugar Refinery: Sales

-1882 Fire
+1882 fire

 On Sept.
 25 1882 there was a fire at the Franklin refinery.
 There were no reported deaths, though one person, Louis Luerson, a Swedish foreman, was missing, having last been seen attempting to fight the fire.
 The company estimated a $1,000,000 loss in the fire.
-The block bounded by Delaware Ave, Swanson, Almond and Bainbridge streets was destroyed.
+The block bounded by Delaware Avenue, Swanson, Almond, and Bainbridge streets was destroyed.
 Prior to the fire the refinery was running day and night, with over 1,000 men working there.

-Company History
+Company history

-Harrison began in the sugar refining business in January 1863 with the firm Harrison, Newhall & Welsh at 221 Vine St. in Philadelphia.
+Harrison began in the sugar refining business in January 1863 with the firm Harrison, Newhall & Welsh at 221 Vine Street in Philadelphia.
 The company continued until July 1864 upon the death of Walter S. Newhall.
 This refinery made about 100 barrels of sugar a day.
-On July 1st, 1864 the firm became Harrison & Havemeyer, Harrison’s partner being Theodore A. Havemeyer.
-Over the next few years Harrison’s brothers Alfred and William joined on, as well as their half brother Mitchell, and the firm’s name became Harrison, Havemeyer & Co.
+On July 1, 1864, the firm became Harrison & Havemeyer, Harrison's partner being Theodore A. Havemeyer.
+Over the next few years Harrison's brothers Alfred and William joined on, as well as their half brother Mitchell, and the firm's name became Harrison, Havemeyer & Co.
 This firm continued until 1885, when Havemeyer withdrew and the rest bought him out.
-The firm transitioned to Harrison, Frazier & Co., with Charles, Alfred, William and Mitchell Harrison and Charles’ brother in law William W. Frazier as partners.
+The firm transitioned to Harrison, Frazier & Co., with Charles, Alfred, William and Mitchell Harrison and Charles' brother in law William W. Frazier as partners.
 This partnership continued until 1892.
 Charles was throughout this time the most senior partner in each partnership.

 Purchase by the American Sugar Refinery

 H.O.
 Havemeyer, President of the American Sugar Refinery, bought the Franklin Sugar Refinery in 1892.
 In the years prior to the sale, the price of raw sugar and the price of refined sugar drew closer together, making the profit margin for refineries narrow.
 In 1891 Mr. Parsons from the American Sugar Refining Company proposed buying out the partners from the Franklin Sugar Refinery with reference to prior efforts to go into joint business together.
 The four partners came together and agreed that should the price be amenable, they would agree to be bought out and retire.
 The offer, given by Mr. Parsons on behalf of H. O. Havemeyer, was to give 10 million dollars, half common and half preferred stock of the American Sugar Refining Company for 5 million dollars of stock of the Franklin Sugar Refining Company, with the option to sell one half of the preferred stock of the ASRC at 80 cents on the dollar.
-Harrison then sold 5 million of that stock, half preferred stock and half common, at 80 cents on the dollar.
+Harrison then sold 5 million dollars of that stock, half preferred stock and half common, at 80 cents on the dollar.
 Several of the partners remained in management of the Franklin Sugar Refinery for seventy days after the sale.
-H.O.
-Havemeyer subsequently placed E.C.
-Knight & Co. under the control of Franklin.
+H. O. Havemeyer subsequently placed E. C. Knight & Co. under the control of Franklin.
 The American Sugar Refinery Co. gave Havemeyer $100,000 for acquiring Franklin.
-This acquisition, alongside the acquisition of many other companies throughout the country, gave American control of about 95% of the country’s refined sugar production.
+This acquisition, alongside the acquisition of many other companies throughout the country, gave American control of about 95 percent of the country's refined sugar production.
 10 million dollars in 1892 is worth over $325,000,000 in 2022.